PostgreSQL Fundamentals

 A user_id foreign key in an orders table ensures every order belongs to a valid user in the users table.

-What should teams check first when implementing Foreign Key?
+What should teams check before relying on Foreign Key?